-HACSB College Scholarship Program
+HACSB Scholarship Program

 Since 1991, the Housing Authority has been proud to assist eligible participants in achieving their higher educational goals through scholarships.
 To date, HACSB has awarded 302 students with \$215,500 in scholarships.
 Current participants/residents in Housing Choice Voucher programs, Public Housing programs, or other HACSB affordable housing communities are eligible to apply.
 Students need to be accepted by or currently attending a four-year college/university, community college, or technical/vocational school.
 Students attending a four-year college or university receive a \$1,500 scholarship while community college and technical/vocational school students receive a \$750 scholarship.
 The Housing Authority uses non-public funds to support this program promoting educational success.
+During the spring of 2022 HACSB began accepting applications for the HACSB Scholarship Program and anticipates awarding scholarships to several current participants/residents from our various programs in the summer of 2022.